 3. Dust it well

-As part of this recipe, you’ll need to roll out your bread dough (step 5 and 6 above) Make sure you’ve dusted the working surface with plenty of flour.
+As part of this recipe, you’ll need to roll out your bread dough (step 5 and 6 in the pictures above).
+Make sure you’ve dusted the working surface with plenty of flour.

-There’s nothing worse than trying to roll out your perfect dough and then having it stick to the surface.
+There’s nothing worse than trying to roll out your perfect dough and then having it stick to the surface because you haven't used any flour.

 4. Get messy

 Don’t be afraid to get messy!
-The blueberry filling is moist and thus meant to leak out into your dough.
+The blueberry filling is moist and it's meant meant to leak out into your dough.
 This is how you’ll get the beautiful marbled effect.

 Yes, your hand will get dirty and you might have to spend an extra 5 minutes cleaning, but oh it’s just so worth it!

-If you’re really looking to experiment with shapes, I recommend this YouTube video to help you perfect the knot technique.
+If you’re really looking to experiment with shapes, I recommend this YouTube video to help you perfect the knot technique (spoiler - it's not as hard as it looks).

-But just remember, these’s no need at all to stress over the knot shape.
+Overall, just remember these’s no need at all to stress over the knot shape.
+There are tons of knot bun tutorials online and you can use any of them.

 When baked according to instructions, these should turn out perfectly moist.